bombchus/z64-music-wiki/docs/basic/categories.md

             # OOTR categories: https://thesounddefense.github.io/musicgroups/
             ootr: ["Fields", "Dungeon"]

-        # Place custom samples here e.g. - "my_sound.zsound": "0x12345678"
-        # If no custom samples are used, then leave the key and value empty
+        # If there are no custom samples, remove or comment out the sample section.
+        # Place custom samples here with the following data:
+        #
+        # samples:
+        #   - filename: "filename.zsound"
+        #     marker: 0x########
+        #
         samples:
             - filename: "ocarina.zsound"
               marker: 0x19981121
+            - filename: "majora.zsound"
+              marker: 0x20000427

     # Optional plain text metadata to also be contained within the metadata.yml file.
     # This could be used for accreditation or something else.
+    # The data contained here is a multiline string.
+For more information, and a demo,
+    # on multiline strings please visit: https://yaml-multiline.info/
-    accreditation: |
+    accreditation: |-
         Origin Game:        <placeholder>
         Song Name:          <placeholder>
         Categories:         <placeholder>